Professional Development Services

 Full or Half-Day Workshops

-- Use connection strategies necessary to build meaningful relationships with at-risk students
+- Use connection strategies necessary to build meaningful relationships with students

 - Decode the true meaning of behavior to prescribe the correct intervention

 - Foster a Relationship Building Mindset with adults so they won’t give up on their students

 - Techniques to diffuse challenging students’ misbehavior

 - Give students hope to set goals and strive for a brighter future